If you are buying a new computer or are curious about the one you have, you may be wondering, how many CPU threads do I have.

 1. Check Using Manufacturer Information

-This is the best way to get accurate information about your CPU or one you intend to buy.
+This is the best way to get accurate information about your CPU or about the one you intend to buy.
 Chip manufacturers tend to have a listing of their CPU models as well as their specifications.

 A quick web search can land you on the manufacture’s website where you can search for the exact CPU model and get its information.